-Please note that membership to ACE is a requirement for obtaining the below insurance.
-Organizations and programs who work with the below insurance providers must be members of ACE at the institutional level (Organization, Partner or Pyramid Partner member).
-Individual educators/performers who work with the below insurance providers must be members of ACE at the professional level.
+Please note that membership to ACE is a requirement for obtaining the below insurance for circus schools.
+Organizations and programs who work with the below insurance provider must be members of ACE at the institutional level (Organization, Partner or Pyramid Partner member).

 Not a member yet?
 Check out our levels and sign-up here.

 Carrying appropriate insurance is key to safe and responsible operation of a circus school.
 We urge our members to review their insurance needs with an expert and examine policies carefully.
 AYCO/ACE does not provide advice on insurance products and does not sell insurance.

 AYCO/ACE endorsed broker Jeremy Perlman of Borden Perlman is available to help you meet all your insurance needs, including general liability, accident, D&O coverage, auto, workers compensation etc. Jeremy provides helpful information on how to assess your needs.
 His services to circus education organizations are available only to AYCO/ACE members, and ACE Safety Program members receive a 10% discount.
 If you are looking for a broker to help you understand what products to buy to manage your risk and to keep your costs to a minimum, we recommend Jeremy hands down.

 Other Providers (note these are not formally endorsed by AYCO, but in the service of sharing as much information as possible, we recommend you reach out to the below for individual needs so that you can be covered.)

 Teachers working as independent contractors should carry their own insurance.
 Visit the NSM portal where individual aerial/circus instructors can purchase General Liability insurance.
 Click on the “Get Covered Now” link in the middle of the page to get started, and within a few minutes you will get a quote and can buy coverage.